Foster

 In order to become a foster family with K9 Coop you will need to satisfy the following requirements:

-Foster families should reside within one our from Atlanta.
+Foster families should reside within one hour from Atlanta.
 Special considerations and exception are considered.

 What are the responsibilities of the foster parent?